Pemmican is a traditional Canadian or Native American food with a concentrated mixture of protein and fat.

 According to history, Metis (mixed American-Indian and Euro-American ancestry) would travel to the southwest prairie part of Canada, slaughter buffalo, and make it Pemmican.

-Then, they will trade it at the posts of North West Company.
-The people on the prairie's edge would consider Pemmican an essential good in the trade since it could nourish them for the whole day.
+Then, they would trade it at the posts of the North West Company.
+The people on the prairie's edge considered Pemmican an essential good in the trade since it could nourish them for the whole day.

 The trade for Pemmican was a significant factor in the birth of the Metis community.
 Multiple packs of Pemmican would be traded north and stored at the major fur posts, such as Edmonton House, Fort Alexander, Fort Garry, Norway House, and Cumberland House.

-The Pemmican was very important that Governor Miles Macdonell started the Pemmican War in 1814 with the Metis.
-He passed the Pemmican Proclamation, which forbids the export of Pemmican from the Red River Colony.
+The Pemmican War was very important.
+Governor Miles Macdonell started it in 1814 with the Metis.
+He then passed the Pemmican Proclamation, which forbade the export of Pemmican from the Red River Colony.
 Many adventurers relied on Pemmican.

 Ingredients and Traditional Preparation of Pemmican

 Traditionally, Pemmican is made from moose, buffalo, deer, bison, elk, or whatever meat is available.
 The meat is cut into thin slices and dried under the sun's heat or on a low fire until it becomes brittle and hard.
-In making Pemmican, it will take about 2 kilograms of meat.
+It takes about 2 kilograms of meat to make pemmican.

 Next, they pound the meat using stones or a big mortar and pestle and turn it into small pieces until it becomes powder-like.
 The meat is mixed with rendered fat.
 After that, dried fruits like Saskatoon berries, blueberries, cherries, and cranberries were pounded into the powder and fat.
 Water is removed from dried fruits.

 Thus, it has a longer shelf life than fresh fruits.
-The pemmican mixture is packed in bags for storage, lasting around ten years.
+The pemmican mixture, which is stored in bags, lasts around ten years.

 The Native Americans store their Pemmican supplies in bags made of deerskin or buffalo skin.
-The Europeans adopted these bags, and today it is known as saddlebags or parfleche by the French.
+The Europeans adopted these bags; today, they are known as saddlebags or parfleche by the French.

 Is Pemmican a Healthy Food?